1935 Auckland Rugby League season: Norton Cup (senior reserve championship)

 In Round 8 Devonport was unable to fulfil their fixture with Marist and asked for the opportunity to play it at a later date which was declined due to their being no time to do so.
 In Round 9 City protested their 5–5 draw with Devonport on the grounds that the referee called the game off at 3pm which meant that the second half was played short.
 The matter was referred to the Referee's Association for report.
 At the conclusion of the round robin the top 4 teams played off for the title.
 In the match between City and Richmond the crowd encroached on the field 3 times halting play.
 City's win meant that Marist would have to playoff for the title with Richmond.
 Marist won the title with a 3–0 win in the final.

 Standings

 A number of match results were not published in any of the newspapers so complete win loss records and points for and against are not available.
+E Johnson coached the Devonport team.